architecturally augmented curiosity

 This project is a case-study in thinking about architectural ontology in relation to digital spaces and non-traditional means of architectural representation.
 It is about the potential for manipulation and study of architecture which does not exist.

-Due to recent advances and developments in virtual and augmentation technologies, the digital world has the potential to challenge the role, status, and importance of architectural objects to exist in the built environment.
+Physical construction may not always be seen as the desired end goal for architecture.
+Due to advances and developments in virtual and augmentation technologies, the digital world has the potential to challenge the role, status, and importance of certain types of architecture to exist in the built environment.
 However, for this to happen, a shift in perception must also happen.
-On smaller scales, the object within AAC is not to be treated as a prototype or miniature to be put into a gallery, but rather as a fully scaled and absolute thing which can be architecturally quantified, dissected, and described through diagram, section, plan, elevation, perspective, etc.
+On smaller scales, the object here is not to be treated as a prototype or miniature to be put into a gallery, but rather as a fully scaled and absolute thing that can be architecturally quantified, dissected, and described through diagram, section, plan, elevation, perspective, etc.